 Since Ragamuffins are not too active, the outdoors can also be very dangerous for them.
 They are an easy target for predators, dogs, feral cats, and cars.

 Even though Ragamuffins don’t demand much playtime, you should still ensure they get their daily dose of exercise inside.
 Encourage them to play by taking part in activities with them, like shaking ribbons or throwing toys they can’t resist.
-You can even try spray toys with CBD catnip spray to make them even more irresistible!
+Some pet owners spray toys with CBD catnip spray to make them even more irresistible!
+You can also give cats CBD in other forms such as treats, chews, and capsules.

 Ragamuffins may be large (with some extra chub on the abdomen), but they shouldn’t be overweight.
 The amount of food you feed your Ragamuffin is especially important because this kitty can be a bit lazy.
 Install an automatic feeder to ensure they are getting the right amount of food throughout the day.
 This also stops them from begging you for more.